AnthonyBloomer/fitness-insights-dashboard/README.md

 # Fitness Insights Dashboard

-I have started to track my daily intake and exercise using MyFitnessPal and other mobile apps.
-This project pulls data from those sources and sends to New Relic Insights.
-This allows me to create visualisations and query my fitness and intake data using NRQL.
+I have started to track my daily intake and exercise using [MyFitnessPal](https://www.myfitnesspal.com/) and other mobile apps.
+This project pulls data from those sources and sends to [New Relic Insights](https://newrelic.com/products/insights).
+This allows me to create visualisations and query my fitness and food intake data using [NRQL](https://docs.newrelic.com/docs/insights/nrql-new-relic-query-language/nrql-reference/nrql-syntax-components-functions).

 ## Installation